Scene Outline: How to Write Faster by Developing a List of Scenes

 In this article, you'll learn how to create a scene list that gives your big story idea focus, which will help you not only write faster, but give you a higher chance of actually finishing your book—and having fun while you write it!

-This article is an excerpt from my new book The Write Fast System, designed to help you write your book faster!
+This article is an excerpt from my book The Write Fast System, designed to help you write your book faster!

 The Write Fast System: The Steps to Writing Your Best Book FasterWant to finish your best book faster?
 Get our new book, The Write Fast System, today (on sale for a limited time)!